FedRAMP 20x — Program reference

 The state of FedRAMP 20x, kept current.

 FedRAMP 20x is the most significant reshape of the program since inception.
-This page is the single-screen reference: where the program is, what the rules say, which RFCs are open, which CSPs are in the cohorts, and what the Consolidated Rules 2026 change.
+This page is the single-screen reference: where the program is, what the rules say, which RFCs shaped it, which CSPs are in the cohorts, and what the Consolidated Rules 2026 change.

 In one paragraph